BrunoHalltari/CTF-Writeups/Redpwn-2020/Web/panda-facts/Readme.md

 ![Capture888888](https://user-images.githubusercontent.com/59454895/85879097-0dc52980-b7da-11ea-8a84-f5bf5b54fbd5.PNG)

-So i realized we had to change the member value , looking the code i saw that the token was crypted with aes-192-cbc and encoded in base64, so my first tought was to make a token with member : 1 , encrypting it and  encoding the result in base64 to inject the token in the http header but  i couldn't do it because we didn't had the key.
+Now I knew we had to change the member value , looking the code i saw that the token was crypted with aes-192-cbc and encoded in base64, so my first tought was to make a token with member : 1 , encrypting it and  encoding the result in base64 to inject the token into the http header but  i couldn't do it because we didn't had the key.

 Watching the code again and again  realized that the token was made in this way :
 ```javascript